Beagle Boys: Ottoperotto

 His favorite activity is eating sausages.

 Ottoperotto – univerbation of otto per otto (8×8) – is the Beagle Boys' pet dachshund in Italian comic book stories.
 The joke about him being a dachshund is that in Italy the Beagle Boys are referred to as "Banda Bassotti", which means "Dachshund Gang".
 Like his masters, Ottoperotto wears a bandit mask, a shirt, and a cap, marked with the number 64 (the result of the 8×8 multiplication).
 The Beagle Boys frequently take Ottoperotto along on their robberies, to act as a guard dog and to reach spaces too small for the Beagle Boys themselves.
 However, the plans are often spoiled by Ottoperotto's constant, voracious appetite.
 Whenever Ottoperotto smells food, he abandons everything else to get to eat it.

 The Beagle Boys in animation

 Sport Goofy in Soccermania

-The Beagle Boys made their animated debut in the 1987 television special Sport Goofy in Soccermania, voiced by Will Ryan.
+The Beagle Boys made their animated debut in the 1987 television special Sport Goofy in Soccermania, voiced by Jack Angel and Will Ryan.
 Similar to the comic books, the Beagle Boys are depicted as identical in both appearance and behavior, though lacking the prison numbers of their comic counterparts.